m90/frederikring.com/content/pages/experience.md

 slug: experience

 I'm a **freelance software engineer with more than 15 years of professional experience**, based in Berlin.

-This is what I've been up to by now.
+This page tries to sum up what I have been up to by now.
 Head to the [homepage](/) in case you're interested in working with me.

 ---